Disguised Sale Rule Reversal: Using Leveraged Partnerships to Defer Gain on Debt-Financed Distributions

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisers to partnerships with practical guidance to using leveraged partnership structures to allow partners to extract equity from appreciated partnership interests and property in a tax-deferred manner.
+This course will provide tax advisers to partnerships with practical guidance to using leveraged partnership structures to allow partners to extract equity from appreciated partnership interests and property in a tax-deferred manner.
 The panelist will discuss recent IRS guidance reversing 2016 regulations that restricted leveraged partnership distributions under the "disguised sale" rules, and detail the tax planning and reporting implications of distributions from leveraged partnerships.

 - 2016 temporary and proposed regulations and impact on leveraged partnerships